huggingface/transformers/docs/source/model_doc/mbart.rst

 MBart-50 was introduced in the `Multilingual Translation with Extensible Multilingual Pretraining and Finetuning
 <https://arxiv.org/abs/2008.00401>` paper by Yuqing Tang, Chau Tran, Xian Li, Peng-Jen Chen, Naman Goyal, Vishrav
-Chaudhary, Jiatao Gu, Angela Fan. mBART-50 is created using the original `mbart-large-cc25` checkpoint by extendeding its embedding layers with randomly initialized vectors for an extra set of 25 language tokens and then pre-trained on 50 languages.
+Chaudhary, Jiatao Gu, Angela Fan.
+MBart-50 is created using the original `mbart-large-cc25` checkpoint by extendeding its embedding layers with randomly initialized vectors for an extra set of 25 language tokens and then pretrained on 50 languages.

 According to the abstract